 Equally important are construction site practices that promote safety, such as security fencing, warning signs, adequate lighting as needed, controlling entry to authorized personnel only, properly assembled scaffolding and other safety equipment, and a written safety practices guide for all staff and subcontractors to thoroughly understand and abide by.
 These include rules as simple as wearing a hard hat, safety glasses and steel-toed boots, but can get as specific as which people handle which equipment or parts of a project, and in what order.

-Loss control services – a thorough review of past claims can glean important details about your business, and how to identify risks and plan for any in the future.
+A thorough review of past claims can glean important details about your business, and how to identify potential project risk and plan for any in the future.

 For additional help with risk management solutions, contact Allied Insurance Brokers.